Modern YEAR TWENTY-ONE (Part 2)

 A high school student has spotted Batman patrolling a certain rooftop spot every night for over a week now, so he decides to impress a girl by bringing her to watch the Dark Knight in action.
 However, Batman has been patrolling this particular spot because he’s been awaiting a group of burglars to attempt a robbery.
 The high schoolers get involved in the sticky situation more than they had originally planned, but Batman saves the day.
 Next, during an Intergang case Batman and Commissioner Gordon stumble across a man who was murdered by a razor-sharp Batarang.
 The deceased also happened to be the owner of one of Batman’s tattered old cowls, which he was selling for ten million dollars.
 Batman’s investigation takes him to Tokyo where he enters the Otaku world of super-nerds who geek-out for superheroes and practice LARPing 24-7.
 Batman, dressed up in a Green Lantern outfit, infiltrates a cosplay session and finds the murderer wearing his old cowl.
 The killer is a Yakuza gangster who lures Otaku kids into cosplay and then turns them into human taxidermy.
 Things get rough when two metahuman henchmen realize the newb (Bruce) is incongruous.
 Bruce quickly switches into his Batman costume and kicks ass.

 –REFERENCE: In Batman: Legends of the Dark Knight #214.
 LOTDK #214 ends the long-running LOTDK series and could possibly take place here, but I’m not sure if it is canon.
 In it, Batman plays a cold game of cat and mouse with Deadshot and prevents him from assassinating a mob witness.
 The canonical status of this issue is questionable because Deadshot mentions that he’s in the Suicide Squad again, which, at this point, wouldn’t be true.
 Of course, he could be lying in an attempt to give him some false government backing/protection/authority.
 But that’s not all.
 Deadshot also references recent troubles the JLA has had, possibly hinting at “Identity Crisis,” which happened a long two years ago.
 Even if Deadshot is referencing something else regarding the JLA, it wouldn’t make much sense since there currently is no League.
 I would place this story right after “Identity Crisis” in Bat Year 19, but Gordon is commissioner in this story, whereas Akins was commissioner in Bat Year 19.
 So that doesn’t work either.
 If this story is canon, we must ignore pretty much everything that Deadshot says.
-In any event, goodbye LOTDK!
+In any case, goodbye to LOTDK!

 –REFERENCE: In The Batman Files.
 Professor Dennis O’Neil’s Laughing at You: The Joker Story, a criminal analysis of/biography about Joker, was published about two weeks ago.
 Batman picks up a copy of the sensational book, most of which is highly speculative, and reads it.
 An escaped Joker also reads it and promptly murders Professor O’Neil.
 Poor Denny!